Anemometers

 Mechanical anemometers

-Photo: A handheld digital anemometer from La Crosse Technology.
+Photo: A handheld digital anemometer from Kestrel.
 The fan at the top generates magnetic impulses, which electronic circuits inside convert into a precise wind speed.
-The display also indicates how strong the wind is on the Beaufort scale.

 Some cup-style anemometers dispense with the electricity generator and, instead, count how many times